VideoGPT

 How is VideoGPT different from a normal AI chatbot?

-It is built on a structured video and document library, not just loose text.
+It is built on Cincopa’s structured video and document platform, not just loose text.
 It answers from the knowledge environment and guides users back to the source moment that matters.

 Can VideoGPT answer across multiple videos?

-That is the important promise.
-The value is not just single-video Q&A. It is retrieval and explanation across the broader library.
+Yes.
+The value is not just single-video Q&A. It is retrieval and explanation across the broader library, including videos, documents, metadata, and delivery contexts.

 Does it work with documents too?